If you park your car, truck or SUV outdoors at night, beware.

-Connie Schwartz of Cold Spring, Kentucky, said she recently spotted something strange in her driveway.
-The fan belt was laying under her pickup truck.
+Connie Schwartz said she recently spotted something strange in her driveway.
+The fan belt was under her pickup truck.

-"A friend came out to fix the belt for me," she said, "and he said, 'Oh my goodness, you have a bigger problem.'"
+"A friend came out to fix the belt for me and he said, 'Oh my goodness, you have a bigger problem,'" she said.